Get insights into your deployments

-Monitoring DORA metrics can help identify delivery issues in your organization by detecting bottlenecks among teams, and help to optimize your workflows, at technical or organizational levels.
+Monitoring DORA metrics can help identify delivery issues in your organization by detecting bottlenecks among teams and optimize your workflows at technical or organizational levels.

 Codefresh offers support for DORA metrics out of the box.

-- In the Codefresh UI, go to DORA metrics.
+- In the Codefresh UI, from Artifacts & Insights in the sidebar, select DORA metrics.

 Use filters to define the exact subset of applications you are interested in.
-All filters support auto-complete and multi-select.
+All filters support auto-complete and multiselect.
 More than one option within the same filter type has an OR relationship.
-More than one filter type when defined share an AND relationship.
+Multiple filter types when defined share an AND relationship.